Last updated on: 2023-06-02 13:22:55.

 Production-1#

 To transfer the file from the CLI, you can use the file export command.
-Note that the file export command requires either a remote HTTPS, SFPT, or SCP server that the file can be posted to.
+Note that the file export command requires either a remote HTTPS, SFTP, or SCP server that the file can be posted to.

 Production-1# file export local-file configs/chassis-partition-Production-08-17-2021 remote-host 10.255.0.142 remote-file /upload/upload.php username corpuser insecure